georgesovetov/python-style-guide/README.md

 ```

 List unpacking can serve as extra assertion that exactly one result is acquired.
 As any other assertion, it reveals errors earlier.

+## Recipes

+### Arithmetic expressions

+Never split arithmetic into multiple lines.

+ - Use `sum(...)` if you want to add or subtract values.
+ - Use `reduce(operator.mul, ...)` for product.
+(Rarely needed.)
+ - Introduce more variables and functions, which help:
+   - to understand formula having parts of it explicitly named,
+   - to debug formuals.

+### Logical expressions

+Never split logic into multiple lines.
+Multiline `if` or `while` condition is very ulgy and its first (or last, depending on formatting) member always differ from others.

+ - Use `all(...)` or `any(...)`.
+ - Introduce more variables and functions, which help:
+   - to understand formula having parts of it explicitly named,
+   - to debug formuals.